Integral formula for quantum relative entropy implies data processing inequality: Lower bounds on generalized divergences

 \section{Lower bounds on generalized divergences}

+{{This section is only loosely related to the rest of the paper.
+A simple application of the data processing inequality is presented.

+The most basic metric on quantum states is given by the trace distance.
+It is therefore desirable to find inequalities that compare other measures}} {{ of dissimilarity of quantum states, i.e.\ quantum divergences, to the trace distance.
+Among the many divergences commonly studied, the \emph{quantum Jensen--Shannon divergence} $\chi(\rho_0, \rho_1; 1/2, 1/2)$, which is the Holevo quantity (concavity of the von Neumann entropy) with equal weights 1/2 and 1/2, has special interest because its square root is a metric~\cite{V}. }}

 It was shown by F.\ Hiai, M.\ Ohya, and M.\ Tsukada \cite{HOC} that the minimum of the quantum relative entropy for two quantum states with prescribed trace distance is attained on binary classical states.
 In this section, we shall use their method prove the analogous result for any quantity that depends on two quantum states and is non-increasing under quantum measurements.
-As examples of such quantities, we have already discussed in Section~\ref{dataprocess} the quantum relative entropy and the concavity of von Neumann entropy, but the sandwiched R\'enyi divergence with parameter $\alpha>1$ also has this property, as was shown by S.\ Beigi \cite{B}.
+As examples of such quantities, we have already discussed in Section~\ref{dataprocess} the quantum relative entropy and the concavity of von Neumann entropy, but the sandwiched R\'enyi divergence with parameter $\alpha>1$ is also non-increasing, not just under quantum measurements, but under quantum channels (completely positive trace-preserving maps), as was shown by S.\ Beigi \cite{B}.
 More generally, M.\ M.\ Wilde~\cite{W} proved the same for optimized quantum $f$-divergences.
+An alternative proof (with respect to trace-preserving positive linear maps satisfying a certain Schwarz-type inequality) was given by H.\ Li~\cite{Li}.